When Your Toddler or Preschooler Needs a Test, Procedure, or Surgery

 Read pop-up books (toddlers) and find the hidden pictures (preschoolers)

 Parents need to remember to stay calm and speak in a low, gentle voice.
 You have to be the role model for your child.
-Show with your body language and your voice that you believe everything will be fine, and that you have complete trust in your child's doctor and the rest of the healthcare team.
+Show with your body language and your voice that you believe everything will be fine.
+And that you have complete trust in your child's healthcare provider and the rest of the healthcare team.
 Stay overnight if possible.

 Other things you can do:

 Find out if you can be with your child during the procedure or surgery.
-Many hospitals let the parent accompany the child into the operating room.
+Many hospitals let the parent go with the child into the operating room.
 But do this only if you can remain calm.
 Your presence could be reassuring, but not if you are visibly stressed.

-Reassure your child if he or she will be placed in restraints during the test or procedure.
-(Restraints help keep your child safe and allow the test to be done properly.)
+Reassure your child if they will need to be restrained during the test or procedure.
+(Restraints help keep your child safe and allow the test to be done correctly.)

-Have your child involved in decisions whenever practical.
+Have your child take part in decisions whenever practical.

 Provide family rules and routines as appropriate in the hospital.